kls2177/cloud-open-source-geospatial-data-cube-workflows/book/background/5_software.md

   pixi       /home/jovyan/.local/share/jupyter/kernels/pixi
 ```

 Finally, you may need to reload your web browser in order to see 'Pixi (default)' as an optional kernel to select when you open one of the Jupyter Notebooks in this repository.
-With 'Pixi (default)' as the selected kernel code in the notebook will use the environment defined in your `.pixi` folder!
+With 'Pixi (default)' as the selected kernel, code in the notebook will use the environment defined in your `.pixi` folder!